acumos/system-integration/z2a/INSTALL.md

 cp ${ACUMOS_HOME}/z2a/dev1/mlwb_value.yaml ${ACUMOS_HOME}/z2a/helm-charts/mlwb_value.yaml
 ```
 >
-> The MLWB example values can be used for a private development environment that is not shared, not production and not exposed to the Internet.
+> The MLWB example values can be used for a private development environment that is non-shared, non-production and not exposed to the Internet.
 The values in the MLWB example file are for demonstration purposes only

-The `mlwb_value.yaml` file is located in the `helm_charts` directory noted above.
+The `mlwb_value.yaml` file is located in the `$HOME/src/system-integration/helm_charts` directory.
 We will need to change directories into that location to perform the edits necessary to perform the installation.

 Before starting to edit the `mlwb_value.yaml` file, create a copy of the original file just in case you need to refer to the original or to recreate the file.